ArtemLevin/online-cinema-data-migration/README.md

 ## 🤝 Contributing

-Contributions, issues, and feature requests are welcome!
+Contribution, issues, and feature requests are welcome!
 Feel free to open an [issue](../../issues) or submit a [pull request](../../pulls).

 ---